 In 1926, Dempsey got dethroned by Gene Tunney’s decision as he approached the end of his career in an epic match-up.
-The clash took place at the Sesquicentennial Stadium in Philadelphia, witnessed by over 120,000 people.
+The clash occurred at the Sesquicentennial Stadium in Philadelphia, witnessed by over 120,000 people.

 For the first time, the lineal championship lay dormant for two years until Max Schmeling took the vacant honor against Jack Sharkey in June 1930.

-In 1935, along came ‘The Cinderella Man’ Jack Braddock to embark on the unlikeliest period of influence.
+In 1935, ‘The Cinderella Man’ Jack Braddock came to embark on the unlikeliest period of influence.
 Despite 23 losses on his record, the then 30 year-old shocked Baer via decision.

-Two years passed without a fight before Joe Louis stepped in to challenge the aging Braddock in 1937.
+Two years passed without a fight before Joe Louis challenged the aging Braddock in 1937.
 Braddock dropped Louis early on.
 But he was eventually taken out in the eighth.

-The most prolonged era of all time was underway as Louis kept the crown for a full twelve years, ruling under an iron fist.
+The most prolonged era was underway as Louis kept the crown for twelve years, ruling under an iron fist.
 Louis beat off 27 challenges to the throne before retiring with just one lone loss on his record in 1949.

 Charles made six defenses, including one over Louis on his 1950 comeback, before Walcott avenged his loss in 1951.

-For good measure, Walcott won the rubber match with Charles a year later to cement his legacy.
-In 1952, at the age of 38, Walcott faced the undefeated Rocky Marciano in Philadelphia.
+Walcott won the rubber match with Charles a year later to cement his legacy for good measure.
+In 1952, at 38, Walcott faced the undefeated Rocky Marciano in Philadelphia.

 A mesmerizing battle ensued, with Marciano taking the title with a late knockout.
-A rematch eight months later ended in the very first round as Marciano went 43-0.
+Eight months later, a rematch ended in the first round as Marciano went 43-0.

 Marciano left boxing on a magical number of 49-0.
-The only heavyweight champion in history to retire without losing.
+He is the only heavyweight champion in history to retire without losing.

 In June 1956, Moore battled Floyd Patterson for the vacant lineal championship.
-Patterson overcame a five-pound weight difference to stop Moore in the fifth and become the youngest heavyweight champion of all time.
+Patterson overcame a five-pound weight difference to stop Moore in the fifth and become the youngest heavyweight champion ever.

 Four defenses in three years led Patterson to one of his greatest career rivals, Ingemar Johansson.

-One further victory over Tom McNeeley saw Patterson then give away a stone to the formidable puncher, Sonny Liston.
+One further victory over Tom McNeeley saw Patterson give away a stone to the formidable puncher Sonny Liston.

-Patterson was no match for the powerful Liston and was blasted out in the first round on two occasions over ten months.
+Patterson was no match for the powerful Liston and was blasted out in the first round twice over ten months.

-A new kid on the block in young, brash talker Cassius Clay, later known as Muhammad Ali, stunned the boxing world when becoming the youngest boxer to defeat a reigning title-holder.
+A new kid on the block, young, brash talker Cassius Clay, later known as Muhammad Ali, stunned the boxing world when becoming the youngest boxer to defeat a reigning title-holder.

 Ali heralded the dawn of a new kind of champion.
 He completely changed the face of the sport for the better.
-He took the sport from a dark and murky place with charisma, charm, and a fun personality.
+He took the sport from a dark, murky place with charisma, charm, and a fun personality.

 ‘The Greatest’ stayed firm for six chequered years, fending off challenges from Patterson and England’s Henry Cooper (in a rematch of their first meeting in 1963).
-By this time, Ali owned the unified belts after unifying the WBA And WBC in 1962 and 1963 – respectively.
+By this time, Ali owned the unified belts after unifying the WBA And WBC in 1962 and 1963.

-In 1966 after refusing to draft with the U.S. Army to fight in Vietnam, Ali was stripped of his belts and subsequently threatened with prison.
+In 1966, after refusing to be drafted with the US Army to fight in Vietnam, Ali was stripped of his belts and subsequently threatened with prison.

-Boxing’s lineage lay dormant for three years between 1967 and 1970 until Ali allowed Joe Frazier and Jimmy Ellis to battle it out for the belts.
+Boxing’s lineage lay dormant between 1967 and 1970 until Ali allowed Joe Frazier and Jimmy Ellis to battle it out for the belts.

 Frazier took his opportunity in March by stopping Ellis in four.
-Ali then announced his return for October that same year.
+Ali then announced his return in October of that same year.

 One month after Ali defeated Jerry Quarry, Frazier halted Bob Foster, and the pair were on an inevitable collision course.

-On March 8th of 1971, one of the greatest fights of the modern era took place.
-‘The Fight of the Century’ saw Ali attempt to regain his crown, four years from never losing it in the ring.
+On March 8th, 1971, one of the greatest fights of the modern era occurred.
+‘The Fight of the Century’ saw Ali attempt to regain his crown four years after never losing it in the ring.

 Fifteen pulsating rounds unfolded at Madison Square Garden, with Frazier knocking Ali down in the final round.
-On the cards, Frazier took it and with it ended Ali’s undefeated run.
+Frazier took it on the cards and ended Ali’s undefeated run.

 Frazier would only compete twice after what proved a violent brawl with Ali before a hungry puncher named George Foreman came along.